The Certification Path to Senior Network Security Engineer

 The world needs more cybersecurity experts.
 Unfortunately, we're suffering a severe deficit of qualified individuals willing to fight in the front lines of the digital world.
 Being a network security engineer isn't for everyone, though.

 Only individuals with an insatiable curiosity with a drive to compete do well.
 If that describes you, keep reading.
-This article will discuss the certification path you need to take to survive long enough to become a senior network security engineer.
+This article will discuss the certification path you must take to survive long enough to become a senior network security engineer.

 The Certification Path to Senior Network Security Engineer